 - Double Quotation Marks: Replaces double straight quotation marks with smart (or “curly”) quotation marks.

 - Dashes: Replaces double hyphens, spaced hyphens, and spaced en dashes with em dashes.
-Also replaces hyphens (spaced or unspaced) between numbers with en dashes.
+Also replaces unspaced hyphens between numbers with en dashes.
 Dashes and hyphens in phone numbers, ISBNs, and text composed with the url or url-i character styles are preserved.

 Space and Break Cleanup

 Performs cleanup tasks to remove extraneous spacing.
 As authors may use spaces and breaks to format tables, indicate block quotes, and so on, it is recommended that these cleanup tasks be run after paragraph styles have been applied.

 - Spaces: Eliminates multiple spaces.
 Also removes spaces from before and after paragraph breaks and tabs.

 - Tabs: Eliminates multiple tabs and tabs that appear at the beginning or end of a paragraph.

 - Lines: Replaces line breaks with paragraph breaks.

 - Column: Replaces column breaks with paragraph breaks.

 - Pages: Replaces page breaks with paragraph breaks.